 You might even have asked yourself, “How did they do that?”

 Well, the majority of those incredible photographs came about through a good deal of physical hardship, practiced patience, and a healthy amount of self-made luck.

-My go-to lightweight bag for wildlife photography, shown with and without the handy rain cover deployed.
+Here’s my go-to lightweight bag for wildlife photography, shown with and without the handy rain cover deployed:

 So, you’ve researched your location and have a good idea of what to expect.
 Here are a few basic tips that can help you after you’ve reached your destination.

-If possible, set your camera to capture images in camera RAW format.
-RAW image files are basically unprocessed, one might say uncooked, straight from your camera’s image sensor.
-They contain a massive amount of pixel information when compared to JPEG and take up a lot more memory card space.
+If possible, set your camera to capture images in RAW format.
+RAW image files are basically unprocessed (one might say uncooked), straight from your camera’s image sensor.
+They contain a massive amount of pixel information when compared to JPEGs and take up a lot more memory card space.
 However, this additional information allows more latitude for adjustments in post-processing.

-“I really didn’t think I would need my tripod” are words that usually begin a sad story about how a potentially great shot is missed.
-In most wildlife and nature photography situations a tripod is always a good idea.
-It’s better to have access to one and not need it than to need it and not have one available.
+“I really didn’t think I would need my tripod” are words that usually begin a sad story about how a potentially great shot was missed.
+In most wildlife and nature photography situations, a tripod is always a good idea.
+It’s better to have access to a tripod and not need it than to need it and not have one available.
 Find the lightest and most compact tripod that is sturdy enough to handle your camera setup.

 Learn so you can prepare.
 Prepare so you can photograph.
 Photograph so you can grow.

 Photographing wildlife can be difficult, but it can also yield huge artistic, personal, and even spiritual rewards.
 So go out and have fun doing what you do, but don’t forget to put the camera down every now and then to enjoy the world around you.